amoAR/RTLPatcher/README.md

 - Editing the message may result in the message being shrunk. in this case, press Esc and try again.
 - Message contains a lot of English text, but it's shown as RTL. be careful that the encoding of first word determines the alignment of the whole message.
 - Align of my messages in chat is the same as the others. you definitely didn't enter the URL of your avatar _correctly_.
-Follow Step 6 of installation guide again
+Follow Step 6 of installation guide again.

 ## Screenshot